 Rules and consequences are published in each classroom and should be followed accordingly.
-A Notice of Concern will be earned when there is a concern regarding violation of school or classroom guidelines; a Detention will be issued for more serious violations or for a specified accumulation of Notice of Concern referrals.
+A Self-Reflection Sheet will be earned when there is a concern regarding violation of school or classroom guidelines; a Detention will be issued for more serious violations.
 Both forms are sent home for parent signatures as a means of communication, not as permission-seeking tools.
 Consistent support and polite inquiry by the parents regarding discipline matters are essential.
-The St. Cecilia discipline policy is as follows: